thunderrabbit/barefoot_rob/content/books/slow-down/2555-his-kingdom-is-bereft-while-you-wait.md

 blessing.
 And this is the the type of thing that I'm finding is normal as I'm continuing to shine gratitude out into the world.

-Oh, and I, I talked to Eli this morning.
-No, no, no, sorry.
-That's interesting.
-I talked to Eli yesterday at the picnic, and I was like, What did I say?
-Because at that point, I didn't know about the 555 that was coming up.
-I said, Oh, I said, How does gratitude work?
+Oh, and I, I talked to Eli yesterday at the picnic, and I asked, How does gratitude work?
 And he basically said, that this is a theory and he heard and he doesn't know but that the, the formlessnesss, out of which the form arises, is most effectively directed with our vision, and our gratitude.
 And